FAQ: How to care for your face mask (and why you shouldn’t hang it from your rear-view mirror)

 What happens if my mask gets sweaty?

 Beyond saliva, face coverings, especially cloth and surgical masks, can collect sweat.
-And a moist mask equals a compromised mask, Knight said.
+And a moist mask is a compromised mask, Knight said.

-“You want the air to pass through the mask because you do not have a tight seal around the face like a fitted N95 does,” he said.
+“You want the air to pass through the mask, because you do not have a tight seal around the face like a fitted N95 does,” he said.
 “If the mask is saturated with fluid, then that fluid is in the fabric of the mask, and air is not going to pass through that.”

-Instead, Knight said a majority of air may likely start flowing through the gaps between the edges of the mask and the wearer’s face.
+Instead, Knight said, air may start flowing through the gaps between the edges of the mask and the wearer’s face.

 “That defeats the purpose,” he said.
 “While yes, it will still catch any contamination coming from your mouth to some extent, it’s just not as effective.”